operating-systems

 Virtual Memory

-Virtual Memory is a memory management technique that provides a process with an “idealized” abstraction of storage resources, creating the illusion of a large, contiguous address space that is decoupled from the physical RAM.
+Virtual memory is a memory management technique that provides a process with an “idealised” abstraction of storage resources, creating the illusion of a large, contiguous address space that is decoupled from the physical RAM.

 Decoupling